crfroehlich/bloog/content/configuration/setting-up.md

 Some configuration may be either sensitive (like Algolia API keys) or is per-environment.
-To set such properties, you can make use of environment variables to pass configuration to BooGi / Gatsby while building your project.
+To set such properties, you can make use of environment variables to pass configuration to HikingMyDesk / Gatsby while building your project.

 Each and every configuration property in `config.yml` can also be passed in environment variable.